-In order to decide whether or not you should send vow renewal invitations, there are a few things you need to consider.
-Here, we break it all down.
+In order to decide whether or not you should send vow renewal invitations, there are a few things you need to consider, including:

-If tradition is important in your group of family and friends—or you simply think they’d appreciate a formal invite—then it might be worth it to invest in vow renewal invitations.
-Additionally, if your wedding was years ago and you’re inviting a whole new group of individuals, then official invitations might be a nice acknowledgment.
+If tradition is important in your group of family and friends—or you simply think your loved ones would appreciate a formal invite—then it might be worth it to invest in vow renewal invitations.
+Additionally, if your wedding was years ago and you’re inviting a whole new group of individuals to witness the reaffirmation of your marriage vows, then official invitations might be a nice acknowledgment.
 Just be sure to keep your loved ones in mind and go with what feels right.

 Is it intimate or large?
 Formal or casual?
 Just as with a wedding, these are important questions to ask before you send out a set of invites, as they often play a role in setting the “tone” for the whole event.
 For example, a backyard barbecue with a brief ceremony might feel too relaxed for custom wedding invitations, but a 100-person event that’s reminiscent of a wedding may warrant a more official declaration.

 Keeping guest count in mind, the number of invitees is another determining factor.
-If you plan on inviting only 10 of your closest loved ones, then invitations may be overkill.
+If you plan on inviting only 10 of your best friends and closest loved ones, then invitations may be overkill.
 However, for a ceremony and party of more than 50 people, professional invitations are a nice touch and make the event feel more “official.”
+(Formal invitations with information on how to RSVP can also make it easier for you and your partner to keep track of who will be attending—which is important when you're hosting a larger event.)

 This is another important consideration for multiple reasons.
 Number one being that providing print invitations for a destination vow renewal or one at a wedding venue is a great way to convey all the event information in a simple, concise way.
 You’ll be less likely to get inundated with questions about routes to take, where to park, and places to stay.
 If you’re hosting the vow renewal in your backyard, however, feel free to skip the official invites altogether.